emilyrushton/emilyrushton.github.io/_posts/2018-10-01-security-configuration-guide.md

 ---
 title: 'Security Configuration Guide'
 date: 2018-01-10 00:00:00
-description: Dell EMC Data Protection Central 18.2 Security Configuration Guide
+description: Example of a PDF Security Configuration Guide written for administrators using DITA XML topic-based authoring.
 featured_image: '/images/security-config-image.png'
 ---

 ## About

-Dell EMC Data Protection Central (DPC) is a web-based monitoring application where IT administrators can view dashboards and KPIs to monitor backup and recovery operations in their data center.
-This writing sample is the <em>Data Protection Central 18.2 Security Configuration Guide</em>.
+This writing sample is a <em>Security Configuration Guide</em> for a web-based monitoring application for backup and recovery operations in a data center.

-DPC was one of the products I was responsible during my time as a Technical Content Developer II at Dell EMC.
+This guide was written for one of the products I was responsible during my time as a Technical Content Developer II at Dell EMC.
 This project was one of my most challenging assignments, one of which I am particularly proud of.
-It required a lot of research to understand LDAP (Lightweight Directory Access Protocol) and a many discussions with engineering.
+It required a lot of research to understand LDAP (Lightweight Directory Access Protocol) and many discussions with engineering to complete this guide.

 ## File Download (PDF)